verrazzano/docs/content/en/docs/setup/platforms/OCI/OCI.md

    $ export KUBECONFIG=<path to valid Kubernetes config>
 ```

-* Optional step, only needed if your organization requires the use of a private registry to host one or more of the Docker images installed by
+* Optional step, needed only if your organization requires the use of a private registry to host one or more of the Docker images installed by
-  Verrazzano, and those images have been loaded into the private registry.
+  Verrazzano and those images have been loaded into the private registry.
 Create the optional `imagePullSecret` named `verrazzano-container-registry`.

 ```
    $ kubectl create secret docker-registry verrazzano-container-registry \